pietropollo/new_effect_size_statistics/README.md

 - `phenotyping_center`: phenotyping center; open-ended text
 - `value`: trait value; numeric
 - `trait_name`: name of the trait measured; open-ended text

+### Notes
+- Formulas for analytical approximation for sampling variances for skewness and kurtosis are seem to only apply to situations where data are normally distributed.